 “Les Entretiens de Royaumont” grew out of meetings and exchanges organized in the first half of the 20th century in the Abbey of Royaumont.

-In 1938, the French industrialist Henry Goüin, whose grandfather had acquired the abbey in 1905, inaugurated the Foy- er de Royaumont in 1938 as a place dedicated to the rest and work of artists and thinkers around the world.
-At the end of World War II, Henry Goüin invited artists and thinkers who had been victims of deportation and detention to the Foyer, renamed the Centre International de Royaumont.
+In 1938, the French industrialist Henry Goüin, whose grandfather had acquired the prestigious Abbey of Royaumont in 1905, created the Foyer de Royaumont as a place dedicated to the work of artists and thinkers from around the world.
+At the end of World War II, Henry Goüin invited artists and thinkers who had been victims of deportation and detention to the Foyer, renamed the Centre Culturel International de Royaumont.
 The Centre hosted the first Entretiens, a cycle of conferences dedicated to debates and the emergence of new ideas.
 Then in 1964, Henry Goüin created, with the support of André Malraux, France’s Minister of Cultural Affairs, the Royaumont Foundation for the Progress of Human Sciences – convinced that the promotion of science and humanities could help end hatred and wars.

-The prestigious grounds of the abbey of Royaumont now are the site of debates about economic issues as they af- fect the future of France.
-Major decision-makers, entrepreneurs, and recognized experts all contribute suggestions, debunk preconceived ideas, and revive forgotten debates.
-Combining excellence with simplicity, and cleverness with conviviality, the Entretiens have become a unique mode of expression in an outstanding meeting place.
+The prestigious grounds of the Abbey of Royaumont are now welcoming Les Entretiens each year.
+Major world leaders, decision-makers, entrepreneurs, and experts contribute to the debates, debunk preconceived ideas, and revive forgotten issues.
+Combining excellence with simplicity, and cleverness with conviviality, Les Entretiens have become a unique platform for ideas’ creation in an outstanding meeting place.

-The Entretiens de Royaumont aim at giving men and women of all political, economic and cultural backgrounds, whatever their personal convictions, an opportunity to deliberate with complete freedom of expression.
-They foster reciprocal inspiration and generate ideas for political solutions.
+Les Entretiens de Royaumont aim at giving women and men of all political, economic and cultural backgrounds, whatever their personal convictions, an opportunity to deliberate with complete freedom of expression.
+They foster reciprocal inspiration and generate ideas for policymakers.

 • 2003 « Is France going backwards? »